ulysseskan/moviescore/README.md

 ## Bugs and Limitations

 - Searching for king kong 1933 does not return expected results
+- Searching for movies that don't exist - output needs cleanup
 - Cinemascore results brittle, their site doesn't seem to like queries longer than 1 word

 ## License